stfc/PSyclone/doc/developer_guide/coding-style.rst

   #) If a parameter description, type, return value or exception is continued
      to the next line, there must be a '\'' continuation symbol at the end of each line.
-Align each continued line to start at the same column that the previous line starts with the text.
+Align each continued line to start at the same column that the previous line starts with in the text.
   #) If an argument type is a Python built-in (e.g. str, int or bool) then the
      type can be specified in-line with the argument description.
 However, if it is of a derived type then, for clarity, it should be specified in a